 - Biblical Strategy of Missions (SCM 777)

 Dr. Patterson holds the B.S. in Civil Engineering from NC State University and the M.Div. and Ph.D. in New Testament Interpretation from Bob Jones University Seminary.
 He has written Handling Earthly Treasure, a revision of his doctoral dissertation.
 He has served since 1982 as a missionary under Gospel Fellowship Association.
 Since 2002, he has worked in the home office of GFA in Greenville, SC.
 Traveling extensively, he has visited missionaries in approximately 35 countries and taught pastors and national Christians in Mexico, Korea, the Philippines, Cameroon, India, and Costa Rica.
 He oversees writing and reading projects at GFA.
-He teaches two of the missions classes in the Bob Jones University Seminary and also oversees two correspondence courses for those pursuing a doctor of ministry degree.
+He teaches two of the missions classes in the Bob Jones University Seminary.

 Overseeing the recruiting of missionaries at GFA, he has the privilege of meeting with young people who are seeking the Lord’s mind regarding missions.
 Talking with them about the Lord’s leading and calling is one of his highest joys.